Articles Packing a Self-Tweaking Punch

 HuffPost [January 16, 2017]

 The Swedish proverb gracing the 2nd listed point caused a rare instance of deliberate duplication.
 As in my 2017 bullet journal, it also graces the inside cover of my 2018 bullet journal.
-Succinct phrasing packing a comprehensive punch.
+The succinct phrasing packs a comprehensive punch.

 5️⃣ Overcoming Fear: 10 Ways To Step Outside Your Comfort Zone